JackAce/Reddit-UpVoteAllTheThings/README.md

   * Right-click an empty spot in your browser toolbar
   * Click "Show Bookmarks Bar"
 * Right cick an empty spot in the Bookmarks Bar and click "Add Page..."
-* In the "Name:" textbox, type "UPVOTE ALL THE THINGS!" (or something shorter, if you into that whole brevity thing)
+* In the "Name:" textbox, type "UPVOTE ALL THE THINGS!" (or something shorter, if you're into that whole brevity thing)
 * In the "URL:" textbox, copy and paste the following:

 ```